How to choose a stake pool

 - Off-protocol considerations

-From the protocol standpoint
+From a protocol standpoint

 Let's see what these performance indicators mean and how to interpret them to help you make the best decision about your stake delegation.